aaayyuusshh/share-notes/README.md

 # Start Instructions

+Running this application using the following instructions requires a MacOS or Linux machine.

 ## First start the Backend 🏗️

 To start the backend, we must start the master server first.